 We all understand that a base level of technical competence is required to ski safely and to prevent injury to our bodies and not put undue stress on our joints.
 But what about the other threads?
 Do ski instructor examination bodies value the four threads equally?
 This is an open question I leave for them to answer.

 You can see ‘slavery to technique’ in action when discussing skiers and their qualities.
-It’s rare for observers to recognise great assertiveness, a beautiful line, an artistic descent, amazing recovery skills, great concentration, little fear, physical prowess.
-Observers immediately are biased to how skiers ‘look’.
+It’s rare for observers to recognise great assertiveness, a beautiful line, an artistic descent, amazing recovery skills, great concentration, little fear, physical prowess, individual creativity.
+Observers are biased to how skiers ‘look’.
 What they can immediately ‘see’, their ‘technique’ andhow they compare to their perceived model of technical excellence.

 Take some time to look at top level sports stars.
 You will notice they are all different.
 If they were the same they would not be top level sports stars.
 Take all four threads mix them all together in infinitely variable amounts and you have great individual performances.
 Bode Miller in skiing, Michael Johnson in running both more or less went against every technical model going even though they were both the fastest men in the world.
 In team sports we often see the slavery in adhering to the technical model interfere with flair and passion, stifling individuality.

 At Snoworks we go for the 100% potential, developing all four threads and our teaching and coaching is a reflection of this.
-Our challenge is to get our clients to value all four threads the same.
+Our challenge is to get our clients to value all four threads the same as we do.

 If you really want to reach your full potential and open up the other 75% then it’s time to value all four threads equally if you don’t already.
 Spend equal time developing each and attach equal importance to all four.

 I would love to see all ski instructor exams going the same way giving the same value to all four categories.
 Maybe some already do.
-When this happens we will have ski instructors and their clients all looking different, skiing different and all having their own individual style and fulfilling their true potential.
+When this happens we will have ski instructors and their clients all looking different, skiing different, all having their own individual style and fulfilling their true potential.